 This matches the rapid swing we have seen in the Investors Intelligence bull-bear spread:

 It too has now eclipsed the high it saw in November 2015, although it is a long way from getting back to the high range which persisted from 2013 to early 2015.

 When sentiment swings rapidly from one extreme to another, it can leave a bit of a vacuum in its wake, opening up an opportunity for prices to move back against that trend just to run the overly tight trailing stops, and create a bit more fear.
 That can be a healthy development for the uptrend.
-Having everyone get too bullish too fast exhausts all of the fuel needed to keep an uptrend going.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Having everyone get too bullish too fast exhausts all of the fuel needed to keep an uptrend going.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.